IPv6

 What are the main differences between IPv4 and IPv6?

-What is the main objective of IPv6?
+What is the main goal of IPv6?

 How large is the assigned prefix?